dot-cafe/beam.cafe/README.md

 It was a great project and I learned many things from working on it though :)

 > It'll stay deployed until March 2022.
 Thereafter I'll take it down for security reason.
+> **Update:** Because of financial reasons I decided to take it down at the beginning of November 2021.

 ### Concept and Features
 beam.cafe knows very little about you - the names of your files, your IP and well, that's it.